suit-wg/architecture/draft-ietf-suit-architecture.md

   * Server-initiated Update
   * Hybrid Update

-Client-initiated updates take the form of a communicator on a device proactively checking for new firmware imagines provided by firmware servers.
+Client-initiated updates take the form of a firmware consumer on a device proactively checking for new firmware images.

 Server-initiated updates are important to consider because timing of updates may need to be tightly controlled in some high- reliability environments.
-In this case the communicator, potentially in coordination with the status tracker, determines what devices qualify for a firmware update.
-Once those devices have been selected the firmware server distributes updates to those devices.
+In this case the status tracker determines what devices qualify for a firmware update.
+Once those devices have been selected the firmware server distributes updates to the firmware consumers.

-Note: This assumes that the firmware server is able to reach the device, which may require devices to keep reachability information at the communicator and / or at the firmware server up-to-date.
+Note: This assumes that the status tracker is able to reach the device, which may require devices to keep reachability  information at the status tracker up-to-date.
 This may also require keeping state at NATs and stateful packet filtering firewalls alive.

-Hybrid updates are those that require an interaction between the device and the firmware server / communicator.
-The communicator pushes notifications of availability of an update to the device, and the device then downloads the image from the firmware server when it wants.
+Hybrid updates are those that require an interaction between the firmware consumer and the status tracker.
+The status tracker pushes notifications of availability of an update to the firmware consumer, and it then downloads the image from a firmware server as soon as possible.

-An alternative approach is to consider the steps a device has to go through in the course of an update:
+An alternative view to the operating modes is to consider the steps a device has to go through in the course of an update:

    * Notification
    * Pre-authorisation